 We often see prospective clients paying special attention to the profit and loss statement (P&L), but ignoring the balance sheet.
-That’s a mistake, as our outsourced CFO services would suggest that both are important.
+That’s a mistake, as both are important.
 Let’s drill into the difference between the P&L and balance sheet with this cheat sheet:

 - What is a profit and loss statement?